hazelcast/hazelcast-jet/site/docs/api/serialization.md

         (formatter, tstamp) -> formatter.format(Instant.ofEpochMilli(tstamp)));
 ```

-## Custom types
+## Data types

 Hazelcast Jet closely integrates with Hazelcast IMDG exposing many of
 its features to Jet users.
 In particular, one can use IMDG data
 structure as Jet `Source` and/or `Sink`.
 Objects retrieved from and
-stored in those have to be (de)serializable.
+stored in those have to be serializable.

-Another case which might require (de)serializable objects is sending
+Another case which might require serializable objects is sending
 computation results between remote vertices.
 Hazelcast Jet tries to
 minimize network traffic as much as possible, nonetheless different
 parts of a [DAG](concepts/dag.md) can reside on separate cluster members.
-To catch (de)serialization issues early on, we recommend using a
+To catch serialization issues early on, we recommend using a
 2-member local Jet cluster for development and testing.

-Currently, Hazelcast Jet supports 4 interfaces to (de)serialize custom
+Currently, Hazelcast Jet supports 4 interfaces to serialize custom
 types:

 - [java.io.Serializable](https://docs.oracle.com/javase/8/docs/api/java/io/Serializable.html)